 Artist-in-Residence Program

-The Gunflint Trail Historical Society (GTHS) Artist in Residence Program (AiRP) allows artists and writers to spend time creating on the iconic Gunflint Trail, inspired by its natural beauty, history, and community.
-Launched in 2022, the program nurtures artists’ creative exploration and deepens their appreciation of this beloved region’s culture and environment.
+The Gunflint Trail Historical Society’s Artist in Residence Program (AiRP), launched in 2022, invites artists and writers to live and work along the iconic Gunflint Trail—drawing inspiration from its natural beauty, history, and community.
+The program nurtures creative exploration while deepening artists’ connection to the region’s culture and environment.

 Value to Artists and Community

-For artists, AiRP offers dedicated time and space to create, inspired by one of Minnesota’s most remote and visually stunning landscapes.
-It encourages deep engagement with the ecology, history, and rhythm of the Northwoods.
+For artists, AiRP provides dedicated time and space to create, shaped by one of Minnesota’s most remote and visually compelling landscapes.
+It encourages meaningful engagement with the ecology, history, and rhythm of the Northwoods.

 For the Gunflint Trail community, the program enriches cultural life and fosters creative exchange.
-Artists share their insights through exhibits, workshops, and storytelling, helping residents and visitors see the Trail with fresh eyes and a deeper appreciation.
+Through exhibits, workshops, and storytelling, artists offer fresh perspectives and deepen appreciation for the Gunflint Trail.

 This program has been made possible in part by a grant from the Arrowhead Regional Arts Council’s Clean Water Legacy Fund, through an appropriation to the State of Minnesota from the Clean Water, Land and Legacy Amendment.